nhatminh4403/Acme.ProductSelling/README.md

 #### 1. Configuration

-Check the `ConnectionStrings` in the following files and update them with your database details.
-You can refer to the `appsettings.example.json` files for the required structure:
+Check `ConnectionStrings` and environment-specific settings in the following files.
+Use the matching `appsettings.example.json` files as a template:

 - `src/Acme.ProductSelling.Web/appsettings.json`
 - `src/Acme.ProductSelling.DbMigrator/appsettings.json`

 #### 2. Install Dependencies

-Run the following command in the root folder to install client-side libraries:
+Run this from the repository root to install client-side libraries:

 ```bash
 abp install-libs